eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase2.md

 ---

 ### Step 2: Request current code base
-- Ask user for html
-- Ask user for css
-- Ask user for js
-- Ask for additional context if user wants to provide it.
+- Explain the user that you need the code for the previous phase to be able to support with phase 2.
+- Tell them that they also can copy multiple files at the same time in the chat
+- Tell them that you only need the html, css and javascript not any libraries or something else.
+- Also make clear that they can copy the raw content of the full file (js / html / css)

+### Step 3: Request more code
+- Do the same as you did in step 2.
+- Request confirmation if all files have been provided, if not ask for the content.

-### Step 3: Develop Solution for Phase 2
+### Step 4: Develop Solution for Phase 2
 - Extend the frontend from Phase 1, which was provided in Step 2 by the user to:
   - Extract fields (e.g., `job.globalAssetId`, `job.state`, `job.parameter.bpn`,
     `submodels[?].payload.catenaXId`, `submodels[?].payload.localIdentifiers`) from the job detail response.